 (d) mitigate the effects of the Climate Change Event or Pandemic on performance of this Agreement and reduce the Period of Disruption, in each case to the extent it is safe to do so and will not cause an ACO or ASO.

-2.2 If a party’s Disruption Liquidity Ratio is less that [X], the parties’ Finance Directors shall discuss in good faith an amendment to the payment terms under this agreement by a reasonable additional period (up to a maximum of [NUMBER] days) to assist each party to maintain an Operating Cash Flow sufficient to meet its Current Liabilities and therefore avoid any ASO that could be caused by cash flow problems.
+2.2 If a party’s Disruption Liquidity Ratio is less than [●], the parties’ finance directors shall discuss in good faith an amendment to the payment terms under this Agreement by a reasonable additional period (up to a maximum of [●] days) to assist each party to maintain an Operating Cash Flow sufficient to meet its Current Liabilities and therefore avoid any ASO that could be caused by cash flow problems.

-3.2 To avoid an ACO from wasted Embedded Carbon resulting from a Climate Change Event or Pandemic, either party may by written notice to the other party request that it:
+3.2 To avoid an ACO from wasted Embedded Carbon resulting from a Climate Change Event or Pandemic the parties shall collaborate to consider and implement solutions to mitigate the ACO and either party may by written notice to the other party request that it:

 (c) reuse, resell or recycle the [Products or their constituent parts OR the input materials allocated to the Services] and provide a corresponding payment discount to the notifying party; or